nononovia/Bakerai/README.md

 ### `unit-testing.py`

 This is the file where we insert test variables and examine wether this bot is fully functional or not.
 This file consist of three methods: testIntent, testResponses(), testDefault().
 TestIntent method tests an extremely negative response is truly negative.
 TestResponse method ensure we can get desired responses for very typical questions.
 TestDefault method ensure we can get a default response when not discussing any subjects.
+Summary available in 'test-summary.txt'

 ### `clientGUI.py`